 activity station in one of the program areas.
 How do we do that?

 A: WashJam is a combination of activities, food and fun things to do that is provided primarily by you, the volunteer.
-Please contact us and let us know what you have in mind.
+Please email us, and let us know what you have in mind.
 Find a list of activity station opportunities here.
 Units who host an activity station will pay the $30 Staff registration fee** for all youth and adults who will be participating in the activity station.
 Scouts, unit leaders or parents who are not participating in the activity booth will need to register as a 'regular' participant.

 Q: Our Troop or Pack would like to run a Fundraising booth in the